get-set-fetch/extension/packages/background/README.md

   - FetchPlugin
     - opens html resources in a new tab or dowloads binary ones.
   - ExtractUrlsPlugin
-    - runInTab = true : whether or not the plugin should be executed in the browser tab context where the current resource is opened.
+    - domRead = true : whether or not the plugin should be executed in the browser tab context where the current resource is opened.
     - maxResources: how many resources to crawl
     - maxDepth: how deep the crawl should advance.
 A value of 0 means crawling just the root url.
 A value of 1 will crawl the root url and direct internal links present in the root url.
   - ExtractHtmlContentPlugin